Domino731/domino-learn/README.md

      5.1 - the function is creating code for the particular task target.
 It is search comments lines with the particular number, and it creates the code without these comments so it can compare user's code if it does this code match one of the solutions

-     5.2 -  using forEach, it is checked if the solution matches one of the declared solutions for the task target.
+     5.2 -  check if user solution is matching to one of declared for task target.
 If user's code matches, then add new point and change `task.solved` key to true (checkbox will be green), otherwise set this key to false (checkbox will be have red color)

 6. After forEach, save task progress into local storage, so when user comes back he will have his task status from last session
 7. Check if user has enough points to complete task (compate userPoints to pointsNeeded), if he has then display animation about successfully completed task and save this task title to localStorage (`htmlTasksSolutions`) so user will be know he was completed this task (task link will be have green background color), otherwise if user doesnt have enough points then remove this task from solved task in local storage.